-Barnstaple Town were dragged back to the bottom of the BetVictor Division One South table on Saturday after a disappointing defeat to Basingstoke Town.
+Barnstaple Town are off the mark in the Southern League Division One South after a 2-2 draw at home to Basingstoke Town.